G-Deps/G-Deps/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Omnes Blockchain and Lumx.io
+- 🔭 I’m currently working on Omnes Blockchain and Moonpay
 - 🌱 I’m learning about Web3 always

 <div align="center">